rs-costa/ObjComparison/README.md

 -./data/Expdata_ec_core_model.mat: experimental datasets containing mapped fluxes values from different data sources to the Core model.

 -./dataExpdata_ec_schuetz_model.mat: experimental datasets containing mapped fluxes values from different data sources to the Schuetz model.
-Not in use.
+Not in use for the article.

 -./dataExpdata_ec_iaf1260_model.mat: experimental datasets containing mapped fluxes values from different data sources to the iAF1260 genome-scale model.